vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Adding item to the cart

-To add the product to the cart you can `addItem` method:
+To add the product to the cart you can use `addItem` method:

 ```vue
 <template>